brneo/BIS15L-Group-2-Final-Project/Group_2_Final_Project.md

 ## # ... with 160 more rows
 ```

-***Total Protein Consumption by Country, Focusing on those with the Three Highest Death Percentages**
+***Total Protein Consumption by Country, Focusing on those with the Three HIGHEST Death Percentages**

 ```r
 food_supply_clean %>%